Driving the hostile and toxic Salang Tunnel

-Salang Tunnel is a high mountain tunnel at an elevation of 3.400m (11,154ft) above the sea level, located in the Hindu Kush, a mountain range that stretches between central Afghanistan and northern Pakistan.
-It has insufficient lighting, inadequate ventilation and potholes.
+Salang Tunnel is a high mountain tunnel at an elevation of 3,400m (11,154ft) above sea level.
+It's located in the heart of the rugged Hindu Kush Mountains, which stretch between central Afghanistan and northern Pakistan.
+The tunnel has limited lighting, inadequate ventilation, and is marred by potholes.

 Pic: By Michal Vogt - , CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=7335181